 - Blue hydrogen is categorised as carbon neutral or low carbon as no CO2 is emitted directly in the atmosphere but captured in the process.
 Although blue hydrogen is produced with natural gas, a fossil fuel, the CO2 released during production is captured and stored permanently underground or used, for instance as a fertiliser in greenhouses.
-Carbon capture, storage and utilization (CCUS) technology is sometimes challenged as costly and not inherently carbon free; other low-carbon and lower cost hydrogen technologies are being developed.
+Carbon capture, storage and utilisation (CCUS) technology is sometimes challenged as costly and not inherently carbon free; other low-carbon and lower cost hydrogen technologies are being developed.

 - Grey hydrogen, just like blue hydrogen, is obtained from fossil fuels.
 However, no CO2 is captured during production and the CO2 gets released in the atmosphere.
 Although it is currently the most common form of hydrogen being produced mainly as a feedstock for industrial use, it is clearly not a climate-friendly option.